Marcelpv96/Webhook-liquid-galaxy/README.md

 # Webhook-liquid-galaxy
-Simple skull to interact with a LG using Dialog Flow
+Simple template to interact with a LG using Dialog Flow